AdobeDocs/campaign-classic.en/help/platform/using/adobe-campaign-workspace.md

    >
    >The labels are displayed by table and then in alphabetical order.
    >
    >Use the **Search** field to run a search in the available fields.
-For further information, see [Sort a list](#sorting-a-list).
+For further information, see [Sorting a list](#sorting-a-list).
    >
    >Fields are identified by specific icons: SQL fields, linked tables, calculated fields, etc. For each field selected, the description is displayed under the list of available fields.
-[Configure lists](#configuring-lists).
+[Configuring lists](#configuring-lists).
    >
    >You can also sort and filter data.
 See [Filtering options](../../platform/using/filtering-options.md).